 Details of German ABG regulation on construction products

-The new AGB regulation which has been developed on the basis of a modified model building regulation (a recent draft was published in March 2016) is intended to be set in force in October 2016.
+The new AGB regulation which has been developed on the basis of a modified model building regulation (a third draft was published in June 2016) is intended to be set in force in 2017.
 It is targeted at indoor air quality and health in buildings.
 The regulation gives specifications of products that show low VOC emissions, and it limits a number of hazardous ingredients.

 The essentials of the draft are: